-How to Start (and Sustain) Conversations with Diverse Candidates4 min read
+How to Start (and Sustain) Conversations with Diverse Candidates

 Top talent finds diverse workplaces attractive.
-Full stop.
+In fact, eighty-two percent consider diversity a part of the ideal workplace.
 Nobody wants to go to work in a sea of sameness, and the organizations that can recruit, acquire and retain quality employees from a variety of different backgrounds and perspectives will enjoy the fruit that diversity brings—increased innovation, performance and a swelled-to-nearly-bursting pool of talent.

 If you want to increase your diversity recruitment efforts, here are four important steps to take: